dejsmith7/Final-Project-Brewer_DS/README.md

 <img width="305" alt="ARAMOSUS" src="https://user-images.githubusercontent.com/112521409/206233696-55c652d5-2655-4a57-82a1-0024b2516b3c.png">
 (Image credit: Aied Garcia)

-Based on this growth rate, I predicted that the functional genes present across the two treatments would be fairly low.
+Based on this growth rate, I predicted that the number of orthologous functional genes present across the two treatments would be fairly low.

 ## The set of isolates corresponding with P. koreensis are: WRC_271 (mowed treatment) and WRC_315 (mowed fertilized treatment)